Components of LPO

 What is a Minimum Viable Page?

-With a MVP you have the opportunity to perfect message match. with your audience as you have the option to match your page at three different levels (A/B testing your page at every level is the key to getting the best out of your MVP):
+With an MVP you have the opportunity to perfect message match with your audience as you have the option to match your page at three different levels (A/B testing your page at every level is the key to getting the best out of your MVP):

 1. Simple Message Match: At this level you create the most basic page, the copy on the page can be compared to an elevator pitch you might give about your offer to someone who you’ve just met.
 This is the starting point, the information you get from this page should be used to better your page for the next level.